ARAldhafeeri/Zenaura/docs/basics/router.md

 This is simple way to achieve single page application UI/UX.

+If "/" path is defined then the page associated with it will be visible the rest is hidden.
+If "/" path is not defined, then the first path page is set to visible the rest is hidden.

 ## Overview

 The `App` class manages routes, navigation, and the current location in a Zenaura application.
 It supports adding routes, navigating between pages, and handling browser history.